stevan-zecevic/css-examples/README.md

 06.01 - created element from dribbler (https://dribbble.com/shots/4137507-Hello-Dribbble) and added animation to basketball

 09.01 - started new project Fizio Centar (done hero section)

+17.01.2021 - done most of the icons on cssbattle and done some from dribbler so this will conclude this repo

+Moving to live project